robert-sle/Poem/README.md

 # Poem
 This is an open source poem.
-All contributions would be great! ouer author was very brave.
+All contributions would be great! our author was very brave.